jimdox/Juno/README.md

 ### And Finally
 This project is still early in development.
-Cross-platform support is planned, but currently I am exclusively targeting Linux platforms until I can get around to restructing the build system side of things to also work with windows and macOS.
+Cross-platform support is planned, but currently I am exclusively targeting Linux platforms until I can get around to restructuring the build system side of things to also work with Windows and macOS.